-How to Install Vertical Blinds
+How to Fit Vertical Blinds

 To install your new blinds you will need the below tools.